Pre-buys, Pre-Sales, and Consultation

 needs, and types of aircraft you are interested in.

 in order to command a fair market price.
-About 50% of the airplanes I inspect end up not being bought due
+About 50% of the airplanes I examine end up not being bought due

 to the list of discrepancies discovered during the pre-buy process.
 Almost all of them are fixable, but it tends

 to delay or even sour the prospective buyer on the airplane.
-By getting this inspection completed before you
+By getting this examination completed before you

 even list the aircraft you are way ahead of the game, and I will talk to any prospective buyer for you.
 It will